XRPLF/xrpl-dev-portal/content/use-cases/use-cases.md

 * **[Open a Payment Channel to Enable an Inter-Exchange Network](open-a-payment-channel-to-enable-an-inter-exchange-network.html)**

-      Use a payment channel to move XRP from your digital exchange to another digital exchange, while also enabling an inter-exchange network and connecting to the Internet of Value.
+      Use a payment channel to move XRP from your digital exchange to another digital exchange, while also creating an inter-exchange network.

 * **[Contribute Code to `rippled`](contribute-code-to-rippled.html)**